Grainger Engineering Library: Design

-Safety and precautionary Steps
+Safety and precautionary steps

-In building the library, the Construction Management and Design Team were asked to make estimates of the construction costs, the schedule of the project and the environmental impact on the surrounding areas.
-The environmental factors include, but were not limited to noise, dust, water and debris control.
+In building the library, the Construction Management and Design Team were asked to estimate the construction costs, the schedule of the project and the environmental impact on the surrounding areas.
+The environmental factors included noise, dust, water and debris control.
 In addition, contractors needed to control the amount of pollution they were ejecting into the atmosphere.
-For that matter, the amount of dust and debris produced were controlled by requiring the contractors to provide proper dust control materials.
 The noise and dust risks were minimized through the use of muffled hammers and exhausts.
-The contractors were also required to control the surface water in order to minimize damage to the project and adjacent buildings.
+The contractors were required to control the surface water in order to minimize damage to the project and adjacent buildings.
 They needed to provide and operate hydraulic equipment of adequate capacity to control the surface water.

 Issues affecting the cost and schedule

 The construction of the library was interrupted when the university experienced a flood.
 The project was on track and two months away from completion when the flood brought 7 to 8 ft of water into the basement.
 The water flushed through the steam tunnels and eventually made its way to Grainger's basement.
 There was worry that the water's weight could have strained the building structural integrity but since the stress was spread so evenly, the building was not critically damaged.
-Nevertheless, the basement had to be redone and the project was delayed 3 months.
+Nevertheless, the basement had to be redone and the project was delayed three months.

-Also, the initial plan in the construction of Grainger did not include a north entrance.
-It was deemed as an expensive plan to have a second entrance because of the security risk.
+The initial plan in the construction of Grainger did not include a north entrance.
+It was deemed too expensive to have a second entrance because of the security risk.
 In addition to metal detectors and such, both doors must be worked during operating hours of the library.
 Even so, due to the number of request from faculties and students coming in from the north side, a second entrance was built.
 Due to the above issues, the project was over budget and was behind schedule by approximately two months.

 Personnel involved

-There were 3 University clients involved: Capital Programs, Operation and Maintenance, and the Engineering school.
+There were three university clients involved Capital Programs, Operation and Maintenance, and the Engineering school.
 The project was done with a construction manager, P.K.
 DeMars.
 In addition, there were 28 subcontractor contracts (not including the 20 or so for furniture).
 Some consultants hired on the project were an acoustician and a lighting specialist.